 Problem-solving is an example of a soft skill that everyone can and should improve.
 Training in analytical thinking and critical thinking can be applied in a vast array of situations, from how to perform a manufacturing process step more efficiently to find the best program code for completing a task.
 Improved problem-solving will give you the ability to understand a problem, come up with possible solutions, and take the initiative to implement them.

 The soft skill of adaptability has always been important in life and business.
 But in the past few years, it has without question become more critical than ever before.

 One example of this soft skill is working remotely.
 From the early days of the COVID-19 pandemic, workers around the world were expected to adapt to new situations and working conditions, in some cases literally overnight.

 Improving your soft skill of adaptability is useful in any situation that arises quickly and unexpectedly.
-This could range from anything to your vice president telling you to throw a big holiday marketing event on short notice to your company experiencing a public relations crisis that must be dealt with carefully.
+This could range from your vice president telling you to throw a big holiday marketing event on short notice to your company experiencing a public relations crisis that must be dealt with carefully.

 5. Learning and development